 Further, there are a number of other incredible health benefits to licorice root.
 In addition to helping soothe sore throats, licorice root can soothe digestive issues and support sluggish adrenals.1

 Licorice is good for adrenal insufficiency (although large doses will exacerbate high blood pressure) and is very soothing for the lungs and digestion.
-We use it in our house to soothe a cold or sore throat.
-And sometimes to calm down an upset tummy.

 Licorice root is not appropriate for those with heart conditions or pregnant women.
 If you are pregnant, check with your medical practitioner prior to adding any herbs to your healing routine.